liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 Next, let's learn how to move and restore folders to and from the Recycle Bin.

-### Moving/Restoring Folders
+### Moving/Restoring Parent Entities

 To this point, we've only discussed how to move/restore single entities to/from the Recycle Bin.
-What happens if we need to move a collection of entities?
+What happens if we need to move a collection of entities, or a parent entity?
 For example, a folder with a collection of documents.
 The fundamental logic is the same for moving collections of entities, but they are a few different aspects we'll need to consider.

-For our sample Jukebox portlet, albums are closely related to folders because they are a collection of songs.
+For our sample Jukebox portlet, albums are closely related to parent entities because they are a collection of songs.
 Let's learn how the Jukebox portlet is able to move/restore albums to/from the Recycle Bin, and then translate that knowledge to your personal app.

 #### Step 1: Add Container Model to Service Builder